 Cut down on energy use/ get on a better tariff:

 Keeping the lights on all day and the heating on max runs up bills like no ones business, help save the environment as well as your wallet and turn down and off when you don’t need them.
 Bring the duvet down stairs and put on some long johns!
 It also helps to be on a good tariff and to shop around too and get your prices fixed.

 Sometimes you just need more money to be coming in, don’t overwork yourself and burn out.
 But at the same time a second job or getting overtime where you can will really give your savings that added boost you need as well as added experience for your travel CV.

 Be determined and disciplined, but cut yourself some slack:

-Saving up is a lot like loosing weight, it takes determination and lifestyle changes not just quick fixes.
+Saving up is a lot like losing weight, it takes determination and lifestyle changes not just quick fixes.
 You need to be strict with yourself for sure, but at the same time, be too strict and it’s a recipe for failure.
 One of the best thing to do is to think of the bigger picture, associate each temptation with your dreams.

 But also be sure to allow yourself some controlled lapses.
 By that I mean, give yourself some “pocket money” each week or month to treat yourself with, whether that be a take away, trip to the cinema or whatever.
-Budget it in and it won’t effect your savings and it will make it easier to stay on plan.
+Budget it in and it won’t affect your savings and it will make it easier to stay on plan.